Install ISL AlwaysOn (macOS)

 If the status for these settings is DISABLED, ISL AlwaysOn does not have consent to either remote control the computer, view the screen, or transfer files with a remote computer.

-Open “ISL AlwaysOn” on the remote computer and click any “Change” button from “Security & Privacy” section.
+Open “ISL AlwaysOn” on the remote computer and click any “Change” button from the “Security & Privacy” section.

 Step 7 (remote computer)

-Open “Security & Privacy > Screen & System Audio Recording” settings on your Mac and enable “ISL AlwaysOn” to allow the operator to view your screen.
+Open the “Security & Privacy > Screen & System Audio Recording” settings on your Mac and enable “ISL AlwaysOn” to allow the operator to view your screen.

-Step 9 (ISL Light)
+Step 8 (ISL Light)

-Once permissions on the macOS are granted, the Operator will have the access and control of the remote computer.
+Once permissions on the macOS are granted, the Operator will have access and control of the remote computer.
 Open ISL Light "Computers list" in the dashboard.
-The computer is available for connection in ISL Light.
+The remote computer is available for connection in ISL Light.

 Note: Consider renaming the new computer so it is easier to find it next time e.g. Ed's MacMini.